miyonaka/leanbian-gen/README.md

 IMG_NAME='Leanbian'
 ```

-The config file can also be specified on the command line as an argument the `build.sh` or `build-docker.sh` scripts.
+The config file can also be specified on the command line as an argument the `build.sh` scripts.

 ```
 ./build.sh -c myconfig